Skip to content

 Tilt Map

-Basic re-implementation of Tilt Map by Yang et al. using Anu and Babylon.
-Grab and tilt the chart in XR or drag the bottom slider on the browser to transition the chart between a bar, prism, and choropleth map based on tilt angle.
+Basic re-implementation of Tilt Map by Yang et al. Grab and tilt the chart in XR or drag the bottom slider on the browser to transition the chart between a bar, prism, and choropleth map based on tilt angle.
 For the best effect, smoothly change the tilt angle of the chart.

 js